 You’ll often see a Belted Kingfisher perched on low-lying branches watching the water, and as they see their prey, they will dive headfirst into the water to grab it.
 Favorite foods include fish, frogs, crustaceans, insects, small mammals, and even reptiles.

 The Belted Kingfisher are permanent residents of Northern Virginia.
 You will find them around any bodies of water such as lakes, rivers or along the coast.

 Belted Kingfishers are not endangered and have a widespread distribution across most of the Americas.
 Some areas may see fewer of them due to habitat loss, but overall, they are doing well.

 The Red-shouldered Hawk is one of seven hawks in Northern Virginia.
 It’s on the medium size of them at 23 inches long with a 50-inch wingspan and weighing up to 2 lbs.

 Its head is brownish with a red chest and shoulders, and its belly is a pale brownish-red color.
 Its upper feathers are a darker brown with pale or white splotches.

 They will perch high up or soar over an area looking for prey.
-Once spotted with their keen eyes and hearing, they will dive bomb their prey, killing it.
-They will go over all kinds of smaller mammals such as rodents and even try slightly larger ones, such as rabbits.
+Once spotted with their keen eyes and hearing, they will dive at their prey, killing it.
+Their prey includes all kinds of smaller mammals such as rodents and even slightly larger ones, such as rabbits.
 They can also prey on other birds, especially during winter.